LOCAL EATS GUIDE ~ GOLD COAST QLD

 If you feel like a drive over the weekend, head to Freemans Organic Farm.
 The produce is fresh, the air is clean and the view is spectacular.
 Kids can pick strawberries and they have food and live music on weekends.
 Currumbin Valley Harvest is biodynamic farm and has a farmers market every Saturday and Sunday.
 If you'd like to combine your weekly grocery shop with a delicious healthy breakfast you can also head to Currumbin Community Markets every Thursday

 Another fave local spot is Dust Temple for coffee and a stroll around the gallery, pop next door for a peek at the beautifully curated Gather Store, which stocks greenery and handmade homewares.
 Other gems in this street include Panya Bakery and Portside Coffee.
+You can also try delicious Japanese for dinner at one of our favourites, Zipang.

 Things are really happening in Palmy, with plenty of day and night options to choose from.
 The Collective is a cool, family friendly option for lunch and dinner.
 Dune Cafe next to the 'pirate park' is also a great spot for families with an grassed area for casual hangs while you wait for your food, a kids' area and live music on weekends.
 It's also right on Currumbin Creek if you fancy a little dip or SUP paddle after breakfast.
 We also like Hachi for Japanese food and Balboa Italian, who do takeaway pizza if you'd prefer to sit on the sand!
 Burgster is also a great little family owned option for dinner and a few drinks, just a short bike ride from the main drag of Palmy.